LithiumHou/SigXTalk/README.md

 ### Installation of the SigXTalk R package (REQUIRED)
 R >= 4.3.1 is required to correctly install SigXTalk and other dependencies.
 All necessary dependencies will be automatically installed when installing the SigXTalk R package.
-* CellChat is one of the dependencies required by SigXTalk.
-If you meet any problem while installing CellChat, please visit the [CellChat homepage](https://github.com/jinworks/CellChat) for troubleshooting.
-You can run the following code in R to install the SigXTalk R package:
+To install the SigXTalk R package, run the following command in R:
 ```
 remotes::install_github("LithiumHou/SigXTalk")
 ```
+* CellChat is one of the non-CRAN dependencies required by SigXTalk.
+If you encounter any issue while installing CellChat, please visit the [CellChat homepage](https://github.com/jinworks/CellChat) for troubleshooting.

-### Suggested R packages for plotting only
+### Suggested R packages for plotting (OPTIONAL)
-These packages are not necessary for performing SigXTalk algorithm, but are used when visualizing the results!
+These packages are not necessary for performing SigXTalk algorithm, but are useful when visualizing the results!
 * ggalluvial 0.12.5
 * ggridges 0.5.6
 * patchwork 1.2.0
 * scales 1.3.0

-### Installation of the SigXTalk Python code dependencies
+### Installation of the SigXTalk Python code dependencies (REQUIRED)
 SigXTalk requires a Python module to operate correctly.
 We recommend that an independent python environment be created to run SigXTalk.
 ```
 conda create -n SigXTalk_py python=3.8
 conda activate SigXTalk_py
 pip install pandas==2.0.3 scikit-learn==1.3.0 scipy==1.10.1 numpy==1.24.3 argparse==1.4.0
 ```
-SigXTalk could be run on both CUDA and CPU devices.
-We strongly recommend using CUDA to accelerate the training of neural network using torch:
+The Python package torch is necessary to perform the deep learning in SigXTalk, which could be run on both CUDA and CPU devices.
+We strongly recommend using CUDA to accelerate the training of neural network using torch.
+The installation command of torch depends on your operating system and device.
+If you encounter any issue, or want to know more details, please visit the [torch installation guide](https://pytorch.org/get-started/locally/).

 ```
 # On Linux or Windows